-- (1) Where practicable, members who take possession of property in the field for further investigation or as an exhibit shall issue a Field Receipt, containing details of the property, to the owner or person from whom the property was taken. - (2) The original Field Receipt has provision for the person from whom property is taken to acknowledge having received a copy of the receipt.
+(1) Where practicable, members who take possession of property in the field for further investigation or as an exhibit, shall issue a 'Field Receipt' containing details of the property, to the owner or person from whom the property was taken.

+- (2) The purpose of the 'Field Receipt' is to record details of property taken possession of by police, prior to the formal recording of the property in the relevant property book, if applicable. - (3) The original Field Receipt has provision for the person from whom property is taken to acknowledge having received a copy of the receipt.
 Such person should be requested to sign the receipt accordingly, but it should be emphasised that signing the receipt is not an acknowledgment in regard to the property.
-If the person concerned refuses to sign, an appropriate notation is to be made on the receipt, but the receipt is to be delivered on every occasion, whether signed for or not. - (3) Members shall not use Field Receipts to record the return or disposal of property.
+If the person concerned refuses to sign, an appropriate notation is to be made on the receipt, but the receipt is to be delivered on every occasion, whether signed for or not. - (4) Members shall not use 'Field Receipts' to record the return or disposal of property.